01 of 03

 You can see all the Disneyland rides at a glance on the Disneyland Ride Sheet.
 If you want to browse through them starting with the best-rated, start with the Haunted Mansion and follow the navigation.

 While you're thinking about rides, you should also download our recommended Disneyland Apps (they're all free!) and get some proven tips to minimize your Disneyland wait time.Continue to 3 of 3 below.

 03 of 03

 Fun Facts About Dumbo the Flying Elephant

-The original plan was to paint the elephants pink, to recall a scene in the film where Dumbo and his mouse pal Timothy accidentally drink a bucket full of champagne and their hallucinations are full of bright pink-colored elephants.
-So the story goes, Walt Disney objected to a ride based on a hallucination and ordered them painted elephant gray instead.
+The original plan was to paint the elephants pink, to recall a scene in the film where Dumbo and his mouse pal Timothy accidentally drink a bucket full of champagne and see bright, pink-colored elephants.
+So the story goes, Walt Disney objected to a ride based on a hallucination and ordered them to paint each elephant gray instead.

 The nearby ride Casey Jr Circus Train is also based on the Dumbo film.

-Democratic President Harry Truman refused to ride Dumbo the Flying Elephant because he didn't want to be seen with the symbol of Republican Party.
+Talk about optics if you want, they're nothing new for politicians.
+Democratic President Harry Truman refused to ride Dumbo the Flying Elephant because he didn't want to be seen with the symbol of the Republican Party.